Arun-GH/myymotto-vehicle-manager/replit.md

-# Vehicle Management System
+# Myymotto - Vehicle Management System

 ## Overview

-This is a full-stack web application for managing vehicles and their documents.
+Myymotto is a full-stack web application for managing vehicles and their documents with the tagline "Timely Care for your carrier".
 It's built with a React frontend, Express.js backend, and PostgreSQL database, designed specifically for mobile-first usage.
 The application allows users to add vehicles, upload documents, and track important dates like insurance and emission expiry.

 ## User Preferences